 All poster material should be confined to the space provided.
 Suggestions for the preparation and presentation of your poster are provided below.

 One author of each poster abstract is responsible for the proper assembly, mounting, and presentation of his/her poster.
+Each poster can only have one person listed as the presenter and that person must be registered for and attend the meeting.
 Presenters will be allowed to begin mounting their display on their assigned board at 7:00 a.m.
 Poster viewing is from 8:00 a.m. to 6:30 p.m.
 Monday through Wednesday and from 8:00 a.m. to 5:45 p.m. on Thursday.
 All poster sessions will end at 6:30 p.m.
 Posters must be removed immediately at the end of each day, so that the boards may be prepared for the next day.
 The poster board surface consists of fabric over cork board.
 Push pins or Velcro can be used to mount the poster.
 EACH PRESENTER MUST PROVIDE PUSH PINS OR VELCRO FOR HIS/HER DISPLAY.
 A program committee member will be present in the Poster area and available to provide assistance and answer any questions.

 The Society will provide and post the abstract number.
 Logos and advertising material should not be used.
 Bear in mind that the illustrations and text must be read from a distance of at least 5 feet.
 All lines should be heavily drawn.
 Typed materials should be on the largest typeface available.